 |---|---|---|---|

-Blood pressure warning: PT-141 can cause temporary blood pressure elevation.
-It is contraindicated in patients with uncontrolled hypertension.
-The RECONNECT trials excluded patients with uncontrolled high blood pressure for this reason.
+Blood pressure warning.
+PT-141 causes temporary blood pressure elevation (5-10 mmHg systolic).
+Contraindicated in patients with uncontrolled hypertension.
+The RECONNECT trials excluded these patients for safety.

-Skin hyperpigmentation: Because PT-141 activates melanocortin receptors (the same family involved in tanning), rare cases of darkened skin have been reported with repeated use.
-This is less common than with Melanotan II because PT-141 was designed to minimize this effect, but it is not completely eliminated.
+Skin hyperpigmentation.
+Because PT-141 retains some MC1R activity (the tanning receptor), rare cases of darkened moles, freckles, or gums have been reported with repeated use.
+Much less common than with Melanotan II, but not completely eliminated.
+Limiting use to 8 doses per month minimizes this risk.

 PT-141 vs. Viagra and Cialis